frankrichard99/dev-search-demo/README.md

 # dev-search-demo
-A demo of a react base developer job search platform.
+A demo of a react based developer job search platform.